jack-taubl/Project-5/README.md

 ### Example

-Here is an example of the program in action:
+- Here is an example of the program in action:

-yaml

 Enter an array of unsorted numbers:
 Example: 5 9 7 13 11 25 14 18